Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having high blood pressure

 Fatty liver disease can happen without causing any symptoms.
 It’s usually diagnosed when you have routine blood tests to check your liver.
-Your doctor may suspect fatty liver disease with abnormal test results, especially if you are obese.
+Your health care provider may suspect fatty liver disease with abnormal test results, especially if you are obese.
 Drinking too much alcohol and having an infection may cause your liver tests to be abnormal.

 Imaging studies of your liver may show fat deposits, but the only way to diagnose fatty liver disease is with a liver biopsy.
 A liver biopsy involves putting a long needle through your skin into your liver.
 The needle removes a small piece of liver tissue that can be looked at under a microscope.
-Here’s how your doctor makes the diagnosis:
+Here’s how your health care provider makes the diagnosis:

 If you have fat but no inflammation or tissue damage, the diagnosis is NAFLD.